pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

 ## Creating a database table

 Database tables are _unmanaged objects_, which means they still need to be created and updated using traditional migration scripts.
-Let's create one.
+Let's create one!

 First, create a directory to hold your migration scripts.
 By convention, we call this `schema`: